greymd/teip/README.md

 ### Invert match (`-v`)

-The `-v` option allows you to invert the selected range.
+The `-v` option allows you to invert the range of holes.
-When the `-f` or `-c` option is used, the complement of the selected field is selected instead.
+When the `-f` or `-c` option is used with `-v`, holes to be made in the complement of the specified field instead.

 ```bash
 $ echo 1 2 3 4 5 | teip -v -f 1,3,5 -- sed 's/./_/'